ellenpham/CAT1A1-personal-portfolio-v1/readme.md

 ## Header
 Header includes a personal logo and a navigation bar, which contains the links to the other pages of the website, listed as below:
-- About me:
+- About:
 This page includes information regarding my background, brief of work history and skills, area of interest, and a link to my full resume.
-- My work:
+- Work:
 This page showcases my projects.
-- My blog:
+- Blog:
 This page displays my blog posts
-- Contact me:
+- Contact:
 This page contains my contact details, links to social media and a chat box.

 ## Pages